 Discretionary Leave.
 Leave that is taken at an employee's discretion and that can be scheduled in advance is considered discretionary leave.
-An employee wishing to take discretionary personal leave must submit a request to his or her principal or supervisor in advance of the anticipated absence.
+An employee wishing to take discretionary personal leave must submit a written request to his or her principal or supervisor in advance of the anticipated absence.
 The effect of the employee's absence on the educational program or department operations, as well as the availability of substitutes, will be considered by the principal or supervisor.
 State personal leave for personal reasons may be used for no more than five (5) consecutive days and requires prior principal/supervisor approval.
 State personal leave for personal business shall not be used immediately preceding or following a school holiday, on staff development days, on teacher workdays, or on state testing days, unless approved by the principal/supervisor.

 An employee wishing to take discretionary/personal leave that does not fall within the District guidelines must submit a signed written request form to his/her principal/supervisor in advance of the anticipated absence and the principal/supervisor must approve the written request before the leave may be taken.
-If the request is for five (5) consecutive days, the occurrence must be submitted for approval by the principal/supervisor and delivered to the Chief of Staff .
+If the request is for five (5) consecutive days, the occurrence must be submitted for approval by the principal/supervisor and delivered to the Chief of Staff.
+Any discretionary absences over five (5) consecutive days will be docked at the employee's daily rate.
 The Personal Leave Request Form is located under Departments, Administrative & Support Services, Personnel Services, Employee Information.